...

 Path of Least Resistance

 Most people live on autopilot most of the time.
 This is because our neural pathways operate under the law of least effort, or the path of least resistance.
 The most worn path is the strongest and easiest to travel.
 It’s like traveling down a super highway or Olympic mogul ski run.
 It allows you to conserve mental energy and respond quickly to your life experiences.
-This type of automatic conditioning can be seen in the body memory of professional athletes or top piano players.
-It can also be seen the last time you drove home from work yet didn’t recall the entire trip.

-The simple truth of the matter is that most people are not aware that they are recycling yesterday’s old news.
-It has been said that by the time we are 35 years old, up to 90% of what we think, feel and do is recycled from our past.
-At first blush this can sound a bit depressing.
-It is true, we are creatures of habit and as such tend to take the path of least resistance whenever possible.
 We develop beliefs and habits of behavior pertaining to our relationships, money, career, health, driving, dressing, fitness and our bodies.
 We then look to confirm and validate these beliefs in our everyday experiences.
 Habits are helpful in the case of driving a car, mastering a work skill or learning a computer program, however they can be highly limiting when applied to our relationships, bodies or happiness levels.
 This is one reason why many people set the same goals each year about getting fit and eating healthy.
 Rest assured, change is absolutely possible, yet in order to stop recycling old habits of eating or exercising you need to understand how to rewire your brain.

 How to Create New Neural Pathways

-As you look at forming new neural pathways you’re going to confront your existing beliefs that keep your current neural pathways in place.
+As you look at creating new neural pathways you’re going to confront your existing beliefs that keep your current neural pathways in place.
 If we look at creating new neural pathways for feeling happier as an example, you will likely be examining beliefs that are keeping you stressed and unhappy.
 Beliefs play a central role in maintaining your patterns of stress or happiness.

 What Are Beliefs?